Course Outline

 7-10 minutes (presentation)

-500 words (notes to accompany slides)
+500 words (course-specific notes and theory applied to accompany presentation slides)

-Week 13 Online Assignment Submission with plagiarism check
+Week 12 Online Assignment Submission with plagiarism check

 All - Assessment Task 1:Management Research Brief